m1k1o/ext4-backup-pointers/README.md

 ## What does it do?
 * This software creates snapshot of filesystem, containing only physical addresses of file fragments along with absolute path of file.
 * Using its path, file can be recovered using saved metadata snapshot.
 Even if it was deleted in original filesystem.
+* At restoration it checks data block of recovered file against current data block bitmap to see whether file can be restored successfully.
+If those data blocks have been already allocated, they have been most likely overwritten, and integrity of restored file cannot be guaranteed.
+This check is optional.

 ## What does it **NOT** do?
 * This software is not intended to backup whole filesystems metadata and restore it, but only to get one file from before created backup.
 * This software cannot recover deleted file if metadata snapshot of filesystem was not created before deletion, and intended file is not in backup snapshot.
 * This software cannot recover files deleted using any other software, that ensures all data blocks are cleared.
 * This software cannot recover any other filetype than **S_IFREG (Regular file)** e.g. symlinks.
-* File restoration can fail, if data blocks used by previously file have been allocated to another file.
-In this version, there is in fact no way of knowing, whether file was restored successfully, or some blocks have been overwritten.
-In following versions there might be implemented checksum mechanism.

 ## How does it work?
 First step is to create snapshot, then recover file from this snapshot.